splace/3d/2004/readme.md

 [Gas simulation](gas/) (bouncing/colliding balls in a cube)

-*for above the butterfly effect comes into play.
+*above evolves differently on each visit, the butterfly effect comes in very quickly.

 [Spaceship](game%20assets/) from unpublished lunar-lander game.